 Holistic or alternative therapies are a great way of ensuring the mind, body, and spirit are healing.
 Therapists often integrate acupuncture, herbal remedies, art or music therapy, equine or animal therapies, yoga, meditation or prayer, fitness and nutrition, and massage.

-Only holistic therapies that have been studied and proven to improve depression are recommended.
+Only holistic therapies studied and proven to improve depression are recommended.

 Get Help for Persistent Depressive Disorder